dattmumas/lnked/Documentation/Home/home-page-architecture.md

 ### Component Breakdown

 1. **Entry Point (`RightSidebarFeed.tsx`)**:

    - The top-level component for the chains feed.
    - It calls the `fetchInitialChains` server action in a `useEffect` hook to get the initial batch of chains.
    - It then passes this initial data to the `ThreadFeedClient`.

 2. **Core UI & Logic (`ThreadFeedClient.tsx`)**:
    - This is where the main logic resides.
    - **State Management**: Uses `useState` to manage the list of `items` (chains) and the `liveBuffer`.
    - **Rendering**: Uses `react-virtuoso` for efficient rendering of the chain list.
    - **Data Actions**:
      - `loadOlderBatch`: A function passed to Virtuoso's `endReached` prop to prepend older chains for infinite scrolling in thread view.
      - `showNewChains`: Fetches the full data for chains in the `liveBuffer` and prepends them to the main feed.
      - `submitReply`: Uses the `replyToChain` server action to add new replies.
    - **Real-Time (`useRealtimeChain.ts`)**:
      - Subscribes to a Supabase channel for "chains".
      - The `handleDelta` callback receives new chain data.
      - Instead of immediately adding it to the main feed, it adds a lightweight placeholder to the `liveBuffer` and displays the "Show X new chains" button.
 This prevents the UI from shifting unexpectedly while the user is reading.
    - **Adapter Pattern (`ChainDataAdapter.tsx`)**: The `ThreadFeedClient` uses a `ChainDataAdapter` component.
 This component acts as a bridge, taking the raw `ChainWithAuthor` data object and mapping its properties to the specific props required by the `ChainCard` UI component.
 This is a clean architecture pattern that separates data shape concerns from presentation logic.

 This dual-feed architecture allows the home page to serve two distinct purposes—long-form content consumption and real-time micro-blogging—using patterns and technologies best suited for each use case.

 #### Sidebar Resizing

 `ConditionalRightSidebar` wraps its children in **`ResizableSidebarClient`**.
 This client component injects `--rsb-width` as an inline CSS variable and registers a drag-handle allowing users to resize the sidebar (min 320 px – max 720 px, default 640 px).
-The width is persisted in `localStorage` so subsequent page loads honour the user’s preference.
+The width is persisted in `localStorage` so subsequent page loads honour the user's preference.

 #### Floating Create Button (Mobile-only)